-- Qualification and GIS component: BSc(Hons) in Geography, GradDipSci in Computer Science, Master of professional studies, Data Science
+- Qualification and GIS component: BSc(Hons) in GIS, GradDipSci in Computer Science, Master of professional studies, Data Science

 - Tertiary Institutes: University of Auckland, University of Waikato

 Why did you choose to study GIS?

 It’s all about my interests.
 I have fallen in love with cartography ever since the day I got my first world map.
 I was fascinated by the scale of the globe and the way that everything is pinned at every intersection of latitude and longitude.

 I pursued my passion for cartography by choosing to study geography at the University of Auckland where I came across the sub-subject GIS.
 GIS has since drawn me into the area of producing digital visualization and analytical output from geographic data.